by: Jana Hunsley

 People would comment on their awe and admiration at my parents and the adorableness of my new brothers, but they never once noticed the sibling.
 They never knew to ask how I was doing or that this whole adoption thing affected me as much as the rest of my family simply because I was a member of this family.
 Numerous times, I remember screaming in my head, “How do you not see me?”
 What I know now is that no one sees.

-We have done such a good job of learning to care well for children from hard places.
+We have done such a good job of learning to care well for children who have experienced trauma.
 We have learned about trauma, attachment, sensory needs, and loss that many adopted children experienced, and families finally have the tools to care well for these children.
 I have witnessed countless families know hope for the first time with these tools in their hands during my years as a clinician.
 However, we are missing the mark if we think the adopted children and the adoptive parents are the only pieces necessary in piecing together the puzzle of an adoptive family.
 Many of the families who choose to adopt have other children in their home, and these children are wholly affected by the entire adoption journey.
 In my work as a clinician, when I witnessed families gain tools to help their adopted children, I also witnessed invisible adoptive siblings, struggling in it all but saying nothing, just like I was.
 I realized then that we have no resources to support them because no one knows to notice them.

 Adoption does not involve just the adopted child and adoptive parents.
 It involves the siblings as well, and it is time to recognize their story – their role and experience – in the adoption journey.
 The Karyn Purvis Institute of Child Development is committed to improving the lives of the whole adoptive family in effort to empower every member during the process of creating a family in the midst of trauma and brokenness.